-If staff have personal phones or devices these are stored securely [say where] and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices these are stored securely in classroom lockers or in the school office and will be switched off or on silent whilst during the teaching day.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.